 These are the sites of "friends of Streetplay" (FOS) from real life or through the web.
 Please let us know if you know of a site you think should be included.

-- Positive Planet - Streetplay founder Michael "Mick" Greene takes on a new role with his latest project: promoting world peace by educating children about global issues and demonstrating that their actions can make a difference in helping our society create effective and long-term solutions.
-Be sure check out one of Positive Planet's initiatives linking NYC and Ugandan children, the Sister School Program.
-NEW: You can now find news about PP on the Positive Planet blog and Positive Planet Facebook page.
+- Brick by Brick (formerly Positive Planet) - Streetplay founder Michael "Mick" Greene takes on a new role with his latest project: promoting world peace by educating children about global issues and demonstrating that their actions can make a difference in helping our society create effective and long-term solutions.
+Be sure check out one of BbB's initiatives!

 - Michael Greene has also started in private practice as a Licensed Clinical Social Worker (LCSW) and therapist.
 Visit michaelgreene.info for more information about the way he can help you; he has office hours in Great Neck, NY, Little Neck NY, and Fairfield, NJ.
 It's not bad to get some help if you need it.

-- Marriage and Family Therapy of Trumbull (MFT3.com) - Katherine Allen, Audrey Bernstein, and Erica Cannata have an individual/couple/family therapy practice serving Trumbull, CT and the surrounding Fairfield County region.
+- Marriage and Family Therapy of Trumbull (MFT3.com) -This is an individual/couple/family therapy practice serving Trumbull, CT and the surrounding Fairfield County region.
 Again, it's not bad to get some help if you need it.
 Don't miss the MFT3 blog at blog.mft3.com!

 Therapeutic Options - While on the theme of therapy and counseling, Mark Pesner, one of the originators of Streetplay has been practicing out in Fairfield NJ for quite some time.
 The practice is comprehensive and includes individual and family therapy, neurofeedback, speech and language work as well as providing opportunities for kids of all ages to participate in social skills development groups.